BA, University of Auckland

 Regulatory Institutions Network (RegNet)

-Jon Altman is Emeritus Professor at the ANU's Regulatory Institutions Network (RegNet).
-He has a disciplinary background in economics and anthropology.
+Jon Altman has a disciplinary background in economics and anthropology.
 From 1983-90 he was a postdoctoral fellow, research fellow and senior research fellow in the Department of Political and Social Change in the HC Coombs Building.
 From 1990-2010 he was Foundation Director of the Centre for Aboriginal Economic Policy Research (CAEPR) when it was a university centre and then a research professor there till 2015.
 Since 2001 he has also been an adjunct Professorial Fellow at the Research Institute for the Environment and Livelihoods at Charles Darwin University in Darwin.

 In 2003, Professor Altman was elected a Fellow of the Academy of the Social Sciences in Australia.
 He held an ARC Australian Professorial Fellowship between 2008 and 2013 focusing his research efforts on the project 'Hybrid Economic Futures for Remote Indigenous Australia'.
 In October 2012, Professor Altman was elected an Honorary Fellow of the Royal Society of New Zealand; and in 2013 took up a Visiting Research Fellowship with the Native Title Research Unit at the Australian Institute of Aboriginal and Torres Strait Islander Studies, where he has been a member since 1978.

-Since 1979-81, year he undertook his doctoral fieldwork in the Maningrida region, central Arnhem Land, Professor Altman maintained vibrant and diverse research relations with this region.
+In 1979 and 1980 he undertook fieldwork for his doctorate in the Maningrida region, central Arnhem Land.
+Since then, Professor Altman has maintained vibrant and diverse research relations with people in this region that he has visited on over 50 occasions.
 He has also undertaken field research in north Queensland, the Torres Strait, the Kimberleys and Central Australia.

 Jon Altman has a disciplinary background in economics and anthropology, and was the Foundation Director of CAEPR from April 1990 to April 2010.
 Since 2001 he has also been an adjunct Professorial Fellow at the Research Institute for the Environment and Livelihoods at Charles Darwin University in Darwin.
 In 2003, Professor Altman was elected a Fellow of the Academy of the Social Sciences in Australia.
 He held an ARC Australian Professorial Fellowship between 2008 and 2013 focusing his research efforts on the project 'Hybrid Economic Futures for Remote Indigenous Australia'.
 In October 2012, Professor Altman was elected an Honorary Fellow of the Royal Society of New Zealand; and in 2013 took up a Visiting Research Fellowship with the Native Title Research Unit at the Australian Institute of Aboriginal and Torres Strait Islander Studies, where he has been a member since 1978.